Connecting to Systems (Vehicles)

 You can iterate all systems that have been detected by Mavsdk

 (since it was started, over all communication ports) using the systems() method.
+This returns a vector of shared pointers to systems.

 The following code fragment shows how to iterate through the systems and checking their MAVLink system ID, whether they are connected, and what components they have: